RutwikAmbre/BlogApplication_Project/README.md

-# PHP Insecure and Secure Login System
+# PHP Insecure and Secure Blog Application System

 ## Overview
-This project demonstrates both insecure and secure implementations of a PHP login system using SQLite3.
+This project demonstrates both insecure and secure implementations of a PHP Blog application system using SQLite3.

 ## Branches
 - **insecure** → Contains vulnerabilities like SQL Injection, XSS, and weak session management.